-Connor H. Carroll, the owner & mastering engineer for Red Water Studios in Oklahoma City, OK.
-With over a decade of experience in musical instrumentation and audio engineering I am able to audibly comprehend the vision of your sound.
-With the ear of an audio professional and a long history in music production, I am able to provide the highest quality services with your projects best interest!
+Having over a decade of classical and contemporary musical experience, Connor is able to audibly comprehend the vision of your sound.
+Working with both independent and label artists, Connor has the knowledge to help bring your project to it’s fullest potential.
+With the ear of an audio professional and a long history in music production, Connor provides the highest quality services with your projects best interest.

 ReviewsEndorse Connor H. Carroll

 Q: What are you working on at the moment?

 A: So I just moved to Los Angeles, CA. I’m currently building my new room and doing a lot of work from all genres, even the LoFi community, just had a release with Beowulf & Henry AZ.
 There’s a lot of projects and events going on that I can’t discuss with everyone yet as well.
 Super excited for you all to hear!